shawlab-moffitt/BATCHFLEX/README.md

 ```

 ##### SVA
 SVA is unique as it does not require batch information and generates surrogate variables that are used for adjustment.
 The sva_nsv_method parameter is used to choose the method of surrogate variable esimation.
-Default is set to "leek".
+Default is set to "be".

 ```{r}
 adjusted_data <-  batch_correct(mat = BatchFLEX::preprocess_matrix(BatchFLEX::example_mat, quantnorm = FALSE),